Thomas Russell (rebel): Social radical

 In 1796, Russell published a Letter to the People of Ireland on the Present State of the Country—the fullest exposition of his democratic and increasingly millenarian outlook.
-He castigated the aristocracy for stalling progress towards reform in the 1780s, their moral corruption, their unworthiness to govern, and their useless, parasitic existence and insisted that all men have not only the right, but the duty, to concern themselves with government and politics.
+He castigated the aristocracy for stalling progress towards reform in the 1780s, for their moral corruption, and their unworthiness to govern.
+He insisted that all men have not only the right but the duty, to concern themselves with government and politics.
 Only if legislation seeks to serve "the whole family of mankind", rather than just self-interested minorities, can there be some hope that it will reflect the natural justice ordained by God.

 Russell looked to a simpler, purer form of government in which the will of a benevolent deity could operate untrammelled by greed and corruption and man could realise those rights accorded him by nature.
+These, he believed, required radical changes to the distribution and prerogatives of property.
+"The way lands are held makes the people slaves" and he could not see "why a law should not be made as to the length of leases, as well as for any other purpose".

-These, he believed, required radical changes to distribution and prerogatives of property.
-He decried the cruelties of mill work and the poverty induced by the exactions and indifference of the aristocracy and the government.
+He decried the cruelties of millwork and the poverty induced by the exactions and indifference of the aristocracy and the government.
 As an acting magistrate in Dungannon Russell had taken the side of local linen weavers in their disputes with their employers.
 While some radicals took a hostile view of tradesmen's combinations, seeing them as an obstacle to the self-regulating harmony of the market, Russell looked upon them with approval.
 Clashing with Samuel Nielson in the Northern Star, he recommended combination—unions—not for only tradesmen but also for labourers and cottiers.